pingevt/drupalcamp_nj_2024_data_sync/data_syncing.md

 ![right fit mute autoplay loop](media/HowMomentWidget.mp4)

 ^
-I would say not recommended, but there are some use cases.
+At large, I would say not recommended, but there are some use cases.

 ^
-THF is a good example of the use case. [todo pics!]
+THF is a good example of the use case.

 ^
-Connection to Github (to display open tickets) [todo pics!]
+~~Connection to Github (to display open tickets)~~

 ^
 NOT an option for AC